18th Annual Ozarks Studies Symposium

 Professor of English, Drury University

-Michael Brasier
+Michael Blanchard

 Dr. James Fowler

-Professor of English emeritus, University of Central Arkansas
+Professor Emeritus, University of Central Arkansas

 Dr. John J. Han